dzenan-dzizic/port-scanner/README.md

 A simple TCP port scanner written in Python as my second python project.
 It scans a user-defined port range on a target IPv4 address, checks host availability, identifies common services, and attempts basic banner grabbing.

-**Educational use only.
-Scan only systems you own or have permission to test.**

 ## Features
 - IPv4 validation with regex
 - Custom port range scanning